 5. Return from the write method, but continue processing the other steps in this algorithm.

 6. Make progress notifications.
-On getting, while processing the write method, the length and position attributes SHOULD indicate the progress made in writing the file as of the last progress notification.
+On getting, while processing the write method, the length and position attributes MUST indicate the progress made in writing the file as of the last progress notification.

 7. Upon successful completion of a write:

-1. position MUST indicate an increase of data.size over its pre-write state, and length must be the greater of (the pre-write length) and (the pre-write position plus data.size).
+• length MUST be the greater of (the pre-write length) and (the pre-write position plus data.size).

 Blob data